 GUIDE 2 – XPLG on Amazon Linux 2

-In this chapter we will learn how to install XpoLog Center 7 on a standalone, bare metal Amazon Linux 2 EC2 instance.
+In this guide, you can find how to install PortX/XpoLog on a standalone, bare metal Amazon Linux 2 EC2 instance.

 The steps described here are generally applicable for other Linux distributions.

 The instance will be publicly accessible and have an associated elastic IP.

 The instance type is m4.2xlarge, which has 8 vCPUs and 32 GB RAM.

 The optimal memory size for a PortX/XpoLog machine depends on the ingested log volume per day and retention period.

-Generally, memory size not less than 8 GB and no more than 64 GB is recommended.
-Standard XpoLog machines utilize 4 to 8 CPU cores.
+Generally, a memory size not less than 8 GB and no more than 64 GB is recommended.
+Standard PortX/XpoLog machines utilize 4 to 8 CPU cores.

 The security group attached to the instance allows incoming traffic on ports 22 (SSH), 30303 (PortX/XpoLog web access), and 30443 (PortX/XpoLog secured web access)

 Other ports like 25 (needed for SMTP server access), 162 (needed for SNMP traps) or DB ports have not been added to the security group because those features are not going to be used here.

 A production PortX/XpoLog environment will be quite different from this setup.
 In a typical production setup, an XpoLog instance:

 - May reside in a private subnet or the network edge.